PyRepair/maniple/training-data/summarize-experiment/black/19/prompt_response_response_9.md

         and not current_line.is_import
         and depth == self.previous_line.depth
     ):
-        return before if before else 1, 0
+        return max(before, 1), 0

     if (
         self.previous_line
         and self.previous_line.is_yield
         and (not current_line.is_yield or depth != self.previous_line.depth)
     ):
-        return before if before else 1, 0
+        return max(before, 1), 0

     return before, 0
 ```

-In this corrected version, the conditions for inserting empty lines before and after the current line have been reviewed and updated to ensure accurate handling for various line types.
-Additionally, the logic for updating `self.previous_defs` list and calculating the `before` variable has been revised to address the potential issues causing the bug.
+In this revised version, the conditions for decorators and the updates to `self.previous_defs` have been adjusted to ensure accurate computation of empty lines before and after the current line.
+These changes aim to address the potential issues identified in the analysis.